eXist-db/existdb-ansible-role/README.md

     exist_restore_prevdata: yes

-Whether to create a backup when installing a different eXist version, and whether to restore the previous `webapp/WEB_INF/data` directory in the new installation.
+Whether to create a backup when installing a different eXist version, and whether to restore the previous data directory in the new installation.

+    exist_startup_timeout: 300

+How long to wait for exist to come up before raising an error (because we need to proceed with exist running).
+If large Xars get installed by autodeploy, this value may need to be increased.

     exist_wrapperconf_from_template: yes
     exist_logconf_from_template: no